800% Increase in MPB Vacancies20 Aug, 20215 mins

 The main difference we have seen with interview processes is that time to hire has dramatically dropped – the companies securing new talent are those who are moving through processes quickly.

-In order to do this, a number of our clients who historically would have included a response to brief or another task at the 2nd stage of the interview have decided not to include this, as it takes too much time for candidates to do.
+In order to do this, a number of our clients who historically would have included a response to a brief or another task at the 2nd stage of the interview have decided not to include this, as it takes too much time for candidates to do.

-Equally, as there are so many roles in the market at the moment, candidates are interviewing with upwards of 5 companies at the same time, so it becomes too time consuming for them to complete multiple tasks and go through multiple stages for each process.
+Equally, as there are so many roles in the market at the moment, candidates are interviewing with upwards of 5 companies at the same time, so it becomes too time-consuming for them to complete multiple tasks and go through multiple stages for each process.

 A really positive change that we have seen is that employers are being much more engaged in hiring processes; Hiring managers have a greater understanding of the importance of allowing candidates to ask lots of questions, and explaining why candidates should join their agency – what sets them apart, what progression opportunities they can offer and what the day to day of the role entails.